Updated September 2019

 - By terminating the employment on notice and offering re-employment under new terms

 The least risky option is plainly to obtain the employee’s express agreement to the new terms.
 This should be evidenced by the employee signing and returning a fresh contract of employment.
-Simply providing a new contract of employment, containing restrictive covenants which, by their very nature will not have any immediate impact upon the employee, may result in a court finding that the employee is not bound by the new terms.
+Simply providing a new contract of employment containing restrictive covenants which, by their very nature will not have any immediate impact upon the employee, may result in a court finding that the employee is not bound by the new terms.

 Where the employee seeks to introduce new covenants by terminating the old employment contract and offering re-employment on new terms, it may be open to the employee to claim unfair dismissal.
 Provided the employer can show a sound business reason for the change, then the dismissal will be potentially fair for some other substantial reason.
 Indeed, even if the proposed restrictive covenants are unreasonably wide and potentially unenforceable the dismissal could still be fair although this may be a factor going towards the fairness of the dismissal.

 An employee may also be able to argue that the covenant has not been incorporated into his contract if it is only introduced after he has commenced employment – for example the contract is given to him a few weeks after starting work and the restrictive covenant is not referred to in the offer letter.
 The employee may then argue that no consideration has been given for the restrictive covenant and it is therefore not contractually binding upon him.
-This is all easily avoided with a little forward planning whenever an offer of employment is made.

 Upon a TUPE transfer, any restrictive covenants will transfer to the benefit of the new employer.
-Given that the nature of the employer’s business post-transfer may in some cases fundamentally change, this can adversely affect the interpretation and enforceability of the restrictive covenant.
+Given that the nature of the employer’s business post-transfer may in some cases fundamentally change, this can affect the interpretation and enforceability of the restrictive covenant.
 For example, a covenant which may have been reasonable in a relatively small business may be deemed to be unreasonable if that business is subsumed by a national or multinational company.

 The general approach of the courts to date has been to limit the operation of the restrictive covenant just to the business or its customers that transfer.